Why HVO Is the Future of Backup Power for APAC Data Centres

 The Data Centre Boom in APAC Needs a Cleaner Backup Solution

 Asia-Pacific’s data centre market is on the rise, fast.
-According to the APAC Data Center Market Report 2025-2030, the industry is expected to grow from $102.45 billion in 2024 to $174.81 billion by 2030, driven by demand for cloud computing, AI, and digital services.
-With this surge comes an urgent question: what powers all this infrastructure when the grid fails?
+The industry is expected to grow from $102.45 billion in 2024 to $174.81 billion by 2030, driven by demand for cloud computing, AI, and digital services.

-If APAC's data centre growth continues on this diesel-powered path, the region could face a massive carbon emissions challenge, putting climate targets and ESG commitments at risk.
+For years, the only answer has been fossil diesel generators.
+However, if APAC's data centre growth continues on this diesel-powered path, the region could face a massive carbon emissions challenge, putting climate targets and ESG commitments at risk.

 What Is HVO and Why Is It Better?